Lemon Ricotta Pancakes

 - 3 tablespoons sugar

-- 2 eggs, separated
+- 2 large eggs, room temperature

 - 1 teaspoon pure Vanilla extract

-- 1 cup full-fat buttermilk
+- 1 cup full-fat buttermilk, room temperature

 - Preheat a griddle to 350 degrees.

-- Top with fresh lemon curd and fresh fruit or marinated berries and serve.
+- Add whipped cream and fresh fruit or marinated berries and serve.